m-gl/test-sync-target2/README.md

 # Getting Started
 - store the deploy key
 - set up the job
-- ensure tags are pushed
+- ensure tags are pushed (testing)

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.